ratbeard/resume/README.md

 The resume data is pulled from the text version using a simple handwritten "parser", instead of being stored in YAML or some data format, which I find nicer.

+To generate the pdf, just run `ruby resume.rb`
 ˙∆˚